I posted this on Facebook yesterday and there was quite a response – debate, agreement and even outrage:

 In the end you have to go back to first principles.
 What are we?
 We are fast machines for the transmission of slow genes evolved over millions of years by and for that purpose.
 The biological machines that are us take in energy to power us (food), ensure that we are capable of simply staying alive and gathering more food, and breed.
 That is all evolution requires of us.
 So, apply that logic to the above.

 Is it logical that we would burn off muscle before fat?
 That we would experience ‘muscle wasting’?
 Does it make any sense to sacrifice the machine in preference to the fuel supply?

 No, not really.
-Yes there might be a small loss, but in that respect I would go with the school of thought that says your body starts catabolising cells that are damaged, not functioning correctly or redundant (autophagy).
+Yes there might be a small loss, but in that respect I would go with the school of thought that says your body starts catabolising cells that are damaged, not functioning correctly or redundant (apopsis and autophagy).
 That makes sense – there was no imperative to deal with that mess while our guts were providing a bounty of nutrients.

 Yes, muscle wasting does happen, and it happens when your body runs out of its usual food, that is, what is in your guts, liver and fat stores.
 It happens when you go below minimum body fat, which, beside the relocation camp victim, is something that can apply to body builders too.
 Your body does start eating itself to stay alive – almost certainly in order of importance i.e. the muscle in your biceps will go before the muscle in your heart.
 But this is irrelevant to the world of the fad diet and Joe Public (very few of whom are at the low end of body fat and very few of whom are likely to go without food for days on end), and the ‘burning your own muscle’ meme is an overblown scare story.